Pelican Island (Kimberley coast)

 Pelican Island is an island off the Kimberley coast of Western Australia.

 The island is approximately 8 km off-shore with a total area of about 19.1 ha.
 It is situated in the Joseph Bonaparte Gulf close to the Northern Territory border.

-It is an important habitat for many birds including Australian darter, common greenshank, eastern reef egret, rufous night heron, brahminy kite and sacred kingfisher.
+It is an important habitat for many birds including the Australian darter, common greenshank, eastern reef egret, rufous night heron, brahminy kite, and sacred kingfisher.